-Ken knelt down as he set his yellow bucket onto the wet rock beside him.
+Ken knelt down, gently setting his yellow bucket onto the wet rock beside him.
 All around his bare feet, the ocean lapped and flowed between rocks both big and small, and the water from larger remnants of distant waves splashed on his ankles as he stood up again to face his father.
 The professor stood clad in a rubber wetsuit, a set of goggles on his forehead and a single, large oxygen tank on his back.

 The two now found themselves standing on the rocky shores of the bay, hoping to find whatever clues they could as to the identity of the strange being that, only a few hours earlier, had sunk two ships just miles from where they stood.
 The professor looked down at his son, glad that the same sense of curiosity that drove him forward was also at work in the little boy that stared back up at him.
 He had always been proud of the fact that Ken seemed to have been born with science in his blood, and that, even at such a young age, there was very little that could deter him from answering a question for which he had no answer.
 As a smile crept over Yano’s face, he found himself hoping that he hadn’t led his son into a situation that was over both of their heads.

-“I’ll be back in 30 minutes,” he told Ken as he lifted his right arm to the child’s eye level.
+“I’ll be back in half an hour,” he told Ken as he lifted his right arm to the child’s eye level.
 Ken looked down at his wrist, checking the time on his digital watch.
 “That’ll be 2:00!”
 Ken lifted his own arm up towards his Papa.
 “Right,” the professor said, still smiling.
 “Now, set your watch.”
-He and Ken each pushed the set button on their watches, synching them to 1:30 PM exactly.
+He and Ken each pushed the “set” button on their watches, synching them to 1:30 PM exactly.
 Ken smiled back at his father, who lifted his hand to the boy’s head and tousled his thick, black hair.
 “Goodbye,” he said quietly as he moved his hand away and began to head towards the ocean.
 “Keep the shore safe for me!”

-Moments later, and the professor had left Ken, and the surface, behind.
+Moments later, and the professor had left both Ken and the surface behind.
 The murky, green waters of the bay stretched out before him, the rocky bottom – covered in algae and clams – slowly sloping downwards and away from the surface.
 Yano tilted his body lower to become level with the slope, and began to follow it down, the flippers on his feet propelling him ever deeper and further from shore.
-Soon, he knew, the rocks would give way to a sandy bottom, and beyond that the bay would grow even deeper.
+He knew that very soon, the rocks would give way to a sandy bottom, and beyond that the bay would grow even deeper.
 It was there that he believed he would find more evidence of the creature.
 Maybe the creature itself would be there, waiting for him…

 Finally, Yano reached the end of the rocky area and saw before him a sea of sand.